vrajpatel001/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Simple Game using CPP

-Basic Tic-Tac-Toe Game with single and dual player mode !! \n This is version  0.001 !! \n
+Basic Tic-Tac-Toe Game with single and dual player mode !! <br />
+This is version  0.001 !! <br />
-For to play game download Game folder containing .exe and .o file ! \n For to play with code use .cpp file !! \n
+For to play game download Game folder containing .exe and .o file ! <br />
+For to play with code use .cpp file !! <br />
-I will add more features in future !!! \n
+I will add more features in future !!!